 Watson was famously known for proclaiming that he could train anyone to be anything using the principles of conditioning, regardless of that individual’s genetics and background.

 While few contemporary psychologists take an extreme, hard-lined empiricist or nativist approach, different branches of psychology do sometimes tend to emphasize one influence over the other.

-Biological psychology, for example, tend to focus more on the nature side of the debate.
+- Biological psychology, for example, tends to focus more on the nature side of the debate.
 This area of psychology focuses on how biological factors influence human behavior, so things such as the brain, neurons, and neurotransmitters are of greater interest than external factors.

-Health psychology is an example of an approach that tends to lie somewhere in the middle.
-Health psychologists are focused on understand how both biological and environmental factors contribute and interact to affect an individual’s health.
+- Health psychology is an example of an approach that tends to lie somewhere in the middle.
+Health psychologists are focused on understanding how both biological and environmental factors contribute and interact to affect an individual’s health.

-Those taking the nurture side of the debate would suggest that other factors such as biased test construction and systemic discrimination impacting educational access and quality play a more important role.
+Those taking the nurture side of the debate point out that other factors such as biased test construction and systemic discrimination impacting educational access and quality play a more important role.
 Inequality, discrimination, and lack of access play a role in shaping how well people perform on intelligence tests and other assessments of educational outcomes.